aaronepv/Final_Project/README.md

 **Results from the Exploratory Data Analysis:**
  - 145 columns and 5144 rows
+ - 109 columns with NaN Values
+ - 48 columns of AVG per fighter
  - Red fighters have won more fights and titles than blue
  - The age of the fighters is concentrated between 25 and 30 years old (Men Fighters)
  - Most of the winners are between 28 and 30 years old (Men Fighters)